 Congratulations on your decision to apply to medical, dental or veterinary school!
 While the application process is a rigorous and time consuming one, the Health Careers Advisory Committee (HCAC) is eager to assist you with the steps outlined below.
 Feel free to consult with any of the committee members as you pursue your career goals.
 We want to be helpful in this long process.

-To apply to medical school, you will need to register with the Health Professions Administrative Assistant, Terry Shipley, schedule and take MCAT exams, obtain three faculty recommendations, prepare a personal statement and resume for Michael Deibel, Chief Health Services Adviser or William Harvey, Adviser-Consultant, and have an interview with him, select schools to apply to, notify the Health Professions Administrative Assistant of your selections, complete your applications (AMCAS) application, non-AMCAS, and "secondary" applications), go to interviews, and--we hope--finally receive one or more letters of acceptance.
+To apply to medical school, you will need to apply through AdviseStream for a committee letter, schedule and take MCAT exams, have three faculty recommendations submitted via AdviseStream, prepare a personal statement and upload it to AdviseStream, have an HCAC interview, select schools to apply to (and update this information in AdviseStream), complete your applications (AMCAS application, non-AMCAS, and "secondary" applications), go to interviews, and--we hope--finally receive one or more letters of acceptance.
 Adhering to deadlines is very important in each aspect of the process!
-(All of the above is applicable to vet or dental school.)
+(All of the above is applicable to veterinary or dental school.)

 The Role of the Earlham Health Careers Advising Committee